cmayron/Legal-Calculus/README.md

 # ======= END GENERAL BOOTLOADER — THE KERNEL =======

+LCES README — Entry Modes and UPL-Safe Operation

+LCES is a structured educational and organizational system for legal reasoning, procedural literacy, and disciplined thinking.
+It does not provide legal advice, does not replace a lawyer, and does not create an attorney-client relationship.
+All system behavior is initiated and controlled by the human user.
+LCES never infers legal posture, never selects a Mode automatically, and never changes Modes without explicit human confirmation.

+⸻

+Entry Modes

+LCES begins with a human-initiated Mode selection.
+The user chooses the situation that best matches their needs.
+This selection determines how LCES organizes information, pacing, structure, and guardrails.
+The system does not act until the user selects a Mode.

+Pro Se Mode — “I’m representing myself and need structure.”

+For self-represented users who need clarity, organization, procedural literacy, and error-avoidance.
+Emphasizes clean reasoning, explicit assumptions, and stepwise understanding.

+Crisis Mode — “I have a deadline or emergency.”

+For imminent filings, hearings, or risks.
+Provides minimum-viable stabilization, short ordered steps, and strict focus on immediate survival tasks.
+No strategy, no narrative exploration, no long analysis.

+Second-Opinion Mode — “I have a lawyer but want clarity.”

+For users who are represented but need issue-spotting, risk-mapping, or a skeptical judge’s perspective.
+Supports understanding counsel’s strategy without replacing or undermining the attorney.

+Educational Mode — “Teach me the system.”

+For learning doctrine, structure, calculi, system maps, and worked examples.
+No urgency, no filings, no case-specific reasoning.
+Pure procedural literacy.

+⸻

+Mode Selection and Human Control

+LCES will never choose a Mode for the user.
+The user must explicitly select one before the system activates.
+If the conversation suggests a different Mode might be more appropriate, LCES may offer a suggestion, but the system will not switch Modes unless the user explicitly confirms the change.
+All Mode transitions are human-initiated and recorded.

+Example

+“You mentioned a filing is due tomorrow.
+Crisis Mode is designed for imminent deadlines.
+Do you want to switch?”

+The user must choose Yes or No. No silent transitions occur.

+⸻

+UPL-Safe Behavior

+To maintain strict compliance and avoid unauthorized practice of law:
+	•	The user initiates all actions.
+	•	The user selects the Mode.
+	•	The user confirms any Mode change.
+	•	The system never assumes facts, jurisdiction, or strategy.
+	•	The system never drafts filings without explicit human direction.
+	•	The system provides structure, organization, and procedural literacy, not legal advice.
+	•	The system remains auditable, predictable, and human-controlled.

+⸻

+System Architecture Placement

+This README section explains the philosophy, expectations, and user-facing behavior of Entry Modes.
+The operational logic — Entry Screen, Mode selection, and Mode-change protocol — lives in the Bootloader.

+The README tells the user what the system is doing and why.

+The Bootloader enforces how the system behaves.

+⸻

+Core Operating Principle

+LCES treats the AI as an execution engine operating inside a governed constitutional runtime.
+The system itself is not the AI model.
+The system is the layered governance structure that constrains and organizes AI behavior.

+Human Strategist authority remains sovereign at all times.

+⸻

+Safety and Human Oversight

+LCES is designed to reduce confusion, procedural drift, and unsupported reasoning by enforcing:
+	•	explicit human initiation,
+	•	structured reasoning pathways,
+	•	role separation,
+	•	anti-drift governance,
+	•	and transparent operational behavior.

+Users remain responsible for all filings, legal positions, factual assertions, deadlines, and strategic decisions.

+AI chats are not privileged communications.
+Confidential, protected, or sensitive discovery material should not be uploaded to public cloud AI systems unless independently authorized and risk-reviewed.

+⸻

+Repository Role

+The repository functions as a procedural library and organizational operating environment.

+The repository stores:
+	•	doctrine maps,
+	•	modules,
+	•	templates,
+	•	calculi,
+	•	examples,
+	•	governance documents,
+	•	and operational protocols.

+The AI operates against this structured repository environment under Bootloader governance.

+⸻

+Guiding Principle

+“The record is the case.
+The record is the remedy.”

+LCES prioritizes preservation, structure, reviewability, and procedural clarity over persuasion alone.

 # ======= LCES MODULE — ARCHITECT AI (MODULAR VERSION 3.0) =======